Using "clickers" in the classroom

 - If students prefer to purchase the clicker online, they can go to http://store.turningtechnologies.com and use the code Bg2Y get Penn's discounted pricing, or they can purchase them from Amazon.com, where even better prices are available sometimes.

-- You have the option of tracking individual student responses, and recording them in the Blackboard gradebook.
+- You have the option of tracking individual student responses, and recording them in the Canvas gradebook.
 This allows you to use the clickers for in-class quizzes, or other applications where you want to know how individual students responded to your questions.

 How does it work?
 A typical scenario: